standard-for-public-code/standard-for-public-code/introduction.md

 Every time a contribution is suggested to a codebase – through for instance a merge request – the [codebase stewards](https://about.publiccode.net/roles/) of the Foundation for Public Code will audit the contribution for compliance with the Standard for Public Code.
 New contributions can only be adopted into the codebase after they have been approved as compliant with the Standard for Public Code, as well as being reviewed by another contributor.

 The audit is presented as a review of the contribution.
-The codebase steward gives line for line feedback and compliance, helping the contributor to improve their contribution.
+The codebase steward gives line by line feedback and compliance, helping the contributor to improve their contribution.
 The merge request cannot be fulfilled until the codebase stewards have approved the contribution.

 ![Pull Request Acceptance process](images/audit-flow.svg)

 ### Certifying an entire codebase versus a contribution

-If the audit process is added to a codebase farther along in its development new merge requests can be certified, however, the existing code cannot be certified.
+If the audit process is added to a codebase farther along in its development new merge requests can be certified, but the existing code cannot be certified.
 By auditing every new merge request the codebase can move towards being completely certified.
-For the codebase to be completely certified every meaningful line of code, and the commits behind the code, need to be up to the standards.
+For the codebase to be completely certified every meaningful line of code, and the commits behind the code, need to meet the Standard.

 If codebases have been completely audited from the first merge request they can be completely be certified as compliant with the Standard for Public Code immediately.